artifactNU/AzureScripts/README.md

 Welcome to the GitHub repository for Azure-tailored PowerShell scripts!

 Prerequisites:
-Azure Account: You need an active Azure account with the required permissions.
+You need an active Azure account with the required permissions.

 To Get Started:
 Install-Module -Name Az -Force
 Connect-AzAccount
 Get-AzSubscription